IsmaelMartinez/teams-for-linux/app/browser/README.md

 The [index.js](index.js) is the entry point.

-The [onlineOfflineListener.js](tools/onlineOfflineListener.js) adds listeners to the online/offline events and emit an 'online-status-changed' to the ipc when it receives a online/offline event.

 The [zoom.js](tools/zoom.js) inject the keyboard shortcuts for zoom in the browser.

 The notifications folder contains: